 top of page

-What is Mediation?
+What is Mediation ?

 Mediation is a flexible, confidential, and voluntary method of alternative dispute resolution.
 An independent third party - one of our experienced mediators - will facilitate negotiations between two conflicting parties to help them come to a consensual settlement.

-Help conflicting parties to have open conversations that may usually be difficult to have constructively.
+Mediation assists and supports conflicting parties to have open conversations that may usually be difficult to have constructively.

-Help parties remain calm enough to recognise, understand and empathise with the other’s emotions and position.
+Mediation helps parties remain calm enough to recognise, understand and empathise with the other’s emotions and position.

-Encourage long term communication between parties to try and prevent future conflicts by helping them to develop the skills necessary to resolve difficulties themselves.
+Mediation encourages long-term communication between parties to try and prevent future conflicts by helping them to develop the skills necessary to resolve difficulties themselves.

 bottom of page